4np/UitzendingGemist/README.md

 While the live streams are adaptive (and hence will optimise for the available bandwidth), the episode streams are actually based on order of quality which defaults to _Hoog_ (high), _Normaal_ (normal), _Laag_ (low) (in Dutch as the NPO uses these values as well).
 This basically means that when an episode has a high quality stream available, that is what will get played.
 Falling back to normal quality or lastly to low quality.

-If your internet connection is limited and you experience issues playing episodes you can change this order to (for example: _Laag,Normaal,Hoog_) and see if the episode stream perform more reliably:
+If your internet connection is limited and you experience issues playing episodes you can change this order to (for example) _Laag,Normaal,Hoog_ and see if the episode stream perform more reliably:

 ![videoqualityorderofpreference](https://cloud.githubusercontent.com/assets/1049693/24160516/5d113fe4-0e62-11e7-801f-885021617333.jpg)